 Erica Simpson (Manager) Erica hails from Oakland, California and moved out to Colorado to attend Colorado College.
 She fell in love with the state and decided to make it her new home.
-Before working at Balarat, Erica was a camp counselor, a guide in Alaska, an Outward Bound Instructor in Maine, a ski instructor in Crested Butte, CO, and worked in the Office of Community Engagement in Denver Public Schools.
+Before working at Balarat, Erica was a camp counselor, a guide in Alaska, an Outward Bound Instructor in Maine, a ski instructor in Crested Butte, and worked in the Office of Community Engagement in DPS.
 Erica enjoys working at Balarat because she loves being in a classroom with no walls where students can explore and become immersed in the world around them.
 In her free time she enjoys hiking, biking, skiing, reading, gardening, going to see live music, and continuing to explore new places.

 Rebecca Heide Russman (Teacher) Becky was born and raised in Shawnee, Kansas, a suburb of Kansas City.
 She spent her childhood exploring the woodlands and creeks right outside the backdoor of her childhood home.
 Becky’s wonderment of nature was also inspired by camping with Girl Scouts, annual family trips out West, canoeing Missouri rivers with church groups and friends, and an Environmental Education class in high school.
 Unable to resist any sort of nature trail or path, in 2001 Becky spent five months backpacking the Appalachian Trail.
 She graduated from Avila University with a degree in Elementary Education, and held teaching licenses in both Kansas and Missouri.
 While working with students with special needs during an overnight at a Rotary camp, Becky had an “a ha” moment when she realized how powerful and meaningful nature based learning can be for all students.
 In 2007 Becky moved to the Denver area, and soon after was hired as a paraprofessional at Balarat.
 After three semesters, she took on the role of Balarat teacher.
 Becky has a professional teaching license in the state of Colorado.
 She feels so fortunate to work at Balarat because, “The students make Balarat such a special place.
 Watching them grow and learn in the natural world is very rewarding.
 They inspire me with their enthusiasm, determination, and curiosity.
 There are no bad days at Balarat!”
 When not working at Balarat, Becky enjoys the Colorado life – hiking, camping, skiing, live music, and exploring with her husband Jamie, their son Silas, and dog Libby.